LaganYT/LTunes-Flutter/README.md

 - Volume normalization (level all songs).

 ### Search and Library
-- Show albums in search results.
 - Show artists in search results.
 - Import playlists from XLSX files.

-### Downloads
-- Download all songs from an album, skipping already downloaded songs.

 ### Lyrics and Visuals
 - Lyrics support (save lyrics when downloading songs).